oxquantum-repo/AutoDot/Playground/README.md

 ## After running
 All results are saved in the save directory ("save_dir") in a file called tuning.pkl.
 The saved fields are specified in "track".
 Useful fields that you might want to look at are "vols_pinchoff" (list of all pinch-off's or points where the algorithm hit the boundary), "detected" (if the point is a pinch-off or boundary point), "conditional_idx" (denotes how successful a given iteration was at passing characterisation tests), "r_vals" (distance from origin to the pinch-off/boundary), and "extra_measure" (contains list of dicts that contain all information gathered by the investigation stage including stability diagrams if running on a real device).

-If the "plot" flag in "playground" is set to True the algorithm will finally attempt to treat fit Gaussian process prediction of the hypersurface (gpr) as a 3D space and extract an isosurface.
+If the "plot" flag in "playground" is set to True the algorithm will finally attempt to treat the fit Gaussian process prediction of the hypersurface (gpr) as a 3D space and extract an isosurface.
 It will also plot the Gaussian process classification (gpc) as the colour map of the gpr.
-The point used for training of these models will also be plotted:
+The points used for training of these models will also be plotted:

 ![](demo_run_data/gpr_and_gpc.gif)